lnxd/docker-lolminer/README.md

 This container was written to be run on Unraid, so the following instructions apply to that.
 Please ensure that you know what you're doing before setting this up, as excessively high temperatures are BAD for computers and could damage your hardware / eventuate in data loss.

 1. Ensure you are on on Unraid 6.9.0 or later, otherwise amdgpu drivers are not included
-2. Ensure your GPU is not bound to vfio at boot, on 6.9.0 and later this can be done by visiting `Tools` > `System devices` and ensuring your card (and its audio device) is not checked.
+2. Ensure your GPU is not bound to vfio at boot, on 6.9.0 and later this can be done by visiting `Tools` > `System Devices` and ensuring your card (and its audio device) is not checked.
+Also ensure your GPU is not stubbed by checking its ID on the above page, and cross referencing with `pci-stub.ids=` (`Main` > `Flash`).
+If you made changes in this step, you will need to safely shut down the array and reboot now.
-3. Ensure your GPU is not stubbed by checking its ID on the above page, and cross referencing with `pci-stub.ids=` (`Main` > `Flash`).
-This is not something that is done by default, so unless you have done it to attach the card to a VM it likely won't be stubbed.
+3. Install ich777's Radeon TOP via CA (Easiest way to load AMD GPU drivers on Unraid host)
 4. Install `lnxd/PhoenixMiner-AMD` via [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications/).
 5. Make sure you update the pool & wallet address otherwise your 'rig' will be generating income for me instead.
 6. If you want to enable PhoenixMiner to control the fans / undervolt / overclock: leave privileged mode enabled for the container.